dipu-ray/Phitron-B7/04. Introduction to Algorithms/Week 02-Cycle Detection & Dijkstra/Module 08-Mid Term Exam/README.md

 ## Quiz Module 08
 - Here is some short questions `5 out 5`.
+- Topics with: `text instructions`, `submit with profile link and username`, `marks deadlines` and not using any `AI tools` related five questions.

 ## Mid term exam instructions
 - Abc